Scott Community College (Sign Language Interp)

 I have a list of professional and personal references, and value confidentiality and the success of each individual.
 I exceed my Continuing Education Units each period as a personal a professional goal in order to grow my knowledge of the language and the needs of the current student.

 I look forward to working with your student to improve their command of Sign Language.
 I have been a licensed Sign Language Interpreter since 2009.
 I first practiced in the freelance arena, and am now focusing on Elementary Education Interpreting.
-During the last three years, I
+During the last three years, I have primarily worked with students below grade 5.
+I have an excellent command of basic sign language, can use English order signing, CASE (Conceptually

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.